Virginia Preschool Initiative

 - Virginia Preschool Initiative (VPI) Guidelines Webinar-This is a PPT presentation.

 - Virginia Preschool Initiative (VPI) New Coordinator Webinar-This is a PPT presentation.

 - Focus on Quality: Creating an Early Childhood Classroom Schedule (Word) – Guidelines for creating daily classroom schedules that a school division or locality may implement or adapt.
 The guidelines include requirements for schools or localities receiving funds through the Virginia Preschool Initiative.

 Application Process and Funding

-- Virginia Preschool Initiative State Funding Based on Student Enrollment - Fall Student Record Collection (Word)
+- Virginia Preschool Initiative State Funding Based on Student Enrollment - Fall Student Record Collection-This is a Word document.

 - Guidance for PK Funding and PK Experience Codes (PDF) | (Word)